Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

 #### Companion object of class `Uuid` new methods

 New methods are added to the Companion object of class `Uuid`.
+These methods will provide the implementations of the new generators as well as an implementation for already supported UUID v4.

 ```kotlin